unnit/summarizer/README.md

   - Bullet points only
 - Rate limiting to prevent abuse
 - Caching for improved performance
 - Error handling and logging

+## Development

+- Virtual environment for isolated development
+- Docker for consistent deployment
+- Automatic restart on code changes (Docker)
+- Volume mounting for live code updates